Close-up of a horse's hooves wearing black bell boots for sale.

 Choosing the right bell boots really comes down to how your horse spends its time.
 A horse living out in a pasture has different needs than one competing in dressage or navigating rocky trails.
 To make it easier, I’ve broken down our top picks based on what you and your horse do every day.
 Think about your horse’s daily routine, and you’ll find the perfect match right here in our collection of horse tack.

-Best for Everyday Turnout and Pasture
+Best for Everyday Turnout and Pasture Life

 For horses that spend their days in a pasture, you need a bell boot that’s both durable and comfortable enough for long-term wear.
 Turnout can involve a surprising amount of activity, from playful romps to navigating muddy ground, so reliable protection is a must.
 I always recommend simple, sturdy rubber pull-on boots for this job.
 They don’t have any closures that can get snagged on fences or caked with mud, and their seamless design offers great security.
 They can be a bit tough to get on, but that’s what makes them so good at staying put.
 Look for a pair with a smooth, rolled top to prevent rubbing during all-day wear.

-Top Choices for Performance and Training
+Top Choices for Training and Competition

 When you’re training or competing, the risk of an overreach injury increases with every powerful stride.
 For performance horses in disciplines like jumping, reining, or dressage, you need a boot that stays perfectly in place.
 This is where no-turn bell boots shine.
 They feature a small bulb on the inside that fits into the heel groove, preventing the boot from spinning.
 This ensures the widest part of the boot is always at the back, right where it’s needed.
 Lightweight materials like neoprene or ballistic nylon are excellent choices, as they provide serious protection without weighing your horse down or restricting movement during complex athletic maneuvers.

-Durable Options for Tough Conditions
+Most Durable Options for Tough Horses

 If your horse is particularly tough on its gear or frequently works in challenging terrain, you’ll want to invest in a heavy-duty option.
 These boots are built to withstand just about anything, from rocky trails to deep mud and chronic shoe-pulling.
 Look for boots made from ballistic nylon or even Kevlar-reinforced materials for maximum tear resistance.
 Many of our best-selling products are popular because of their durability.
 Features like double-locking Velcro closures add an extra layer of security, ensuring the boots stay on no matter what.
 While they might cost a bit more upfront, their longevity and superior protection are well worth it for the toughest horses.